On this page

 Fish landed is described as all fish reported as caught and required to be reported on a monthly harvest return.

-Refer to the catch data spreadsheet for monthly harvest return data for all Quota Management System (QMS) fish stocks.
+The catch data spreadsheet below contains monthly harvest return data for all Quota Management System (QMS) fishstocks:

 The number of interactions with protected species this quarter

-Of these 36,242 fishing events, 1.6% involved interactions with protected species.
+Of these events, 2% involved interactions with protected species.
 These interactions include animals making any contact with fishing gear, including those released unharmed.
 They include reporting from vessels with cameras on board and are broadly in line with scientific estimates that we use to assess fisheries risk to protected species populations.

-Fishers work hard to reduce these captures and there is a range of voluntary and regulated mitigations in place.
-Fisheries New Zealand works with the Department of Conservation to manage the range of threats to protected species, including those posed by fishing.
+Fishers work hard to reduce these captures and there are a range of voluntary and regulated mitigations in place.
+Fisheries New Zealand works with the Department of Conservation (DOC) to manage the range of threats to protected species, including those posed by fishing.

 This data can be subject to reporting errors